Skip to content

 Website Room Number: NYGC 617 / NYP PH20-401A

-Gamze is an assistant professor at the Department of Biomedical Informatics (and in Computer Science) at Columbia University.
+Gamze is the Herbert Irving Assistant Professor at the Department of Biomedical Informatics (and in Computer Science) at Columbia University.
 She was previously a K99/R00 postdoctoral fellow at Computational Biology and Bioinformatics program of Yale University with Mark Gerstein.
 She obtained her Ph.D. in Bioinformatics from University of Illinois at Chicago under the supervision of Jie Liang and her B.Sc. in Chemical Engineering from Bogazici University in Istanbul, Turkey.

 Seungwan Hong